vadimdubka/Bookmaker/README.md

-# Bookmaker Online
+Training project of the course "Java Web Development" on the "Bookmaker Company" topic.

-To start application you should create DB connection and fill DB with data:
+To run the web application you should create a database connection and fill database schema with data:
 1. Change database access properties for your database server in src/main/resources/database.properties file.
-2. Create schema named "bookmaker" using info/create_scrypt.sql file.
+2. Create a schema named "bookmaker" using info/create_scrypt.sql file.
-3. Import table with data in schema named "bookmaker" using info/insert_scrypt.sql file.
+3. Import the table with data in the schema named "bookmaker" using info/insert_scrypt.sql file.